ourdatafuture/ourdatafuture/index.md

 Amtis only briefly hinted at it, but I don’t think there’s an easy consensus on what it is exactly that I could own.
 Is it my bank and credit statement, my smart meter reading, the GPS coordinates?
 How about my picture with my friends and family?
 If they are in the picture, do they own it too?
 What happens in the case of genetic data?
 It also contains information about my family, so if I reveal it, will my family also have ownership rights over it?
 My future children and grandchildren, too?
 Data about me is also data about other people.

-Also, what happens to the data about me that is generated without my knowledge?
+Also, what happens to the data about me that is generated,derived, inferred and predicted without my knowledge?
 Would this be covered too?

 Designing a system of data ownership rights, would require a classification and inventory of all possible data types that can be owned, along with their state (e.g., data in transit, data in storage).
 Questions would include: What is the data that we assign ownership rights to?
 Is it the data that is being collected, or analysed, or aggregated, or the data that is being profiled?
 Would data in transit be owned as well, or only data that is already stored somewhere?
 Would the same data have multiple owners as in the examples above?
+Who would have control and access to this system?
+Would it be global, regional or national?
+How would it work as we and our data move around the globe?

 ### Ownership is not compatible with the nature of data